A Chairy Tale

 A Chairy Tale (Il était une chaise) is a 1957 Canadian stop-motion pixilation short film co-directed by Norman McLaren and Claude Jutra for the National Film Board of Canada.
-Set to the music of Ravi Shankar and Chatur Lal, it humorously portrays Jutra's attempts to sit on an uncooperative chair.
+Set to the music of Ravi Shankar and Chatur Lal, it comedically portrays Jutra's attempts to sit on an uncooperative chair.

 Synopsis

 The film begins with a seemingly normal chair onscreen.
 Jutra enters, carrying a book, and attempts to sit on the chair so he can read his book.
 The chair unexpectedly moves out from under him.
 The man's persistent become increasingly frenetic and violent to himself.
 Finally, the man realises that perhaps the chair will let him sit on it if he allows the chair to sit on him first.
 This gambit succeeds, resulting the man sits on the chair at the end.

 Filming

 The film took place on one indoor scene such as an empty stage and dark curtains in the background.
 The animated chair method involved using the traditional string-puppet technique with the exception of attaching the string horizontally off-screen on the right side and on the left side with the help of two animators.
 The strings were invisible to the camera because they were fine black nylon fishing string.

 The film had variables speed of frames per second (fps) whether it was 16, 12, 8, 4 or 1 fps.
 In order to control the chair movement and the man action at a normal speed, the camera should capture the chair at half speed, 12 frames per second, and the man at 1/2 speed.
 However, if the chair action was difficult to control, the camera would have to capture it at 6 fps which end up the chair moving at 1/4 speed.
 If the camera had to capture the chair movement at a high speed and the man at a normal speed, it would have to record the chair at 8 fps and the man at 1/3 speed.
 In order to maintain a balance between the camera and the man or the chair action, the result was to slow them down at the same amount of speed.